 By settling BGA Architects invoice for services provided the client shall take full responsibility for the information contained within the documentation as being acceptable for the client’s requirements and provides authority for BGA Architects to submit the application(s).

-Please note that any amendment/variation made to a planning application once it has been validated by the Local Authority will be subject to an additional BGA fee of a minimum 25% of the planning stage fee (subject to a minimum fee of £250.00 Plus VAT).
+Please note that any amendment/variation made to a planning application once it has been submitted to the Local Authority will be subject to an additional BGA fee of a minimum 25% of the relevant stage fee (subject to a minimum fee of £250.00 Plus VAT).

 All subsequent town planning applications will also be subject to an additional BGA fee of minimum 25% of the planning stage fee (subject to a minimum fee of £250.00 Plus VAT), payable in advance.

 All alternative schemes which are beyond the scope of the original brief as set out in our fee proposal letter will be subject to a separate fee.

 BGA Architects require a minimum 25% deposit for the building regulation and tender/construction package stages payment prior to works commencing on each stage.
 Until this payment has been received no further works shall continue.